nmchaves/admm-for-lp/README.md

 # Alternating Direction Method of Multipliers (ADMM) for Linear Programming

 This project was developed by Junjie (Jason) Zhu and Nico Chaves for Stanford MS&E 310 (Linear Programming).
 We implemented several novel configurations of the ADMM optimizaton method and ran several experiments.
-For a complete discussion on background, experiments, and results, please see our report in report/derivations.pdf.
+For a complete discussion on background, experiments, and results, please see our [report](report/fall2016/report.pdf).

 ## Problem Generation